aidanmelen/bobcat-miner-python/README.md

 ✅ Temperature Status: Good (38°C) ☀️
 ```

-or run with the offical Docker image
+or run with the official Docker image

 ```bash
 $ docker run --rm -it aidanmelen/bobcat autopilot
 ```

-Run `bobcat --help` to learn about the available commands and options.
+Run `bobcat --help` to learn about the available sub-commands and options.

 ## Finding your Bobcat